Skip to content

 archon workflow list --cwd /path/to/repo --json

-Discovers workflows from .archon/workflows/ (recursive), ~/.archon/workflows/ (global, home-scoped), and bundled defaults.
+Discovers flat, one-level grouped, and exact <pack>/<workflow>/ packaged layouts from .archon/workflows/ and ~/.archon/workflows/, plus bundled defaults.
 See Global Workflows.

 Flags: